carpentries/carpentries.org/content/posts/2026/07/interactive-carpentries-exercises-on-sandbox-bio.md

 Whether you're a Carpentries instructor, learner, or just curious, please [give it a try](https://sandbox.bio/tutorials/carpentries-python-inflammation) and let me know what you think.
 I'd love feedback on what worked, what didn't, and what would make it more useful for future workshops.

+## Thank You
-Thanks to Danielle Sieh and SherAaron Hurt at The Carpentries for the collaboration, and for the work you all do making research computing more accessible to everyone.
+Thank you to Danielle Sieh and SherAaron Hurt at The Carpentries for the collaboration, and for the work you all do making research computing more accessible to everyone.